kerrj/yoloparser/README.md

 # Boxes Around Robots
-Ever wonder if using neural nets for image processing in FTC is possible?
+Ever wonder if using neural nets for object detection in FTC is possible?
 This page leads you through how!

-If you'd like to see immediate results, follow instructions in the "Using a pretrained model" section.
+If you'd like to see immediate results download the app on the Google Play store titled "**FTC Neural Net Demo**".

 If you'd like to spend some time learning about neural nets and how you can use them in FTC, read on!

-This is also the source code behind http://boxesaroundrobots.com, including all processed annotations.
-The corresponding dataset of images is located <a href="https://github.com/kerrj/yolodata">here</a>
+This is also the source code behind http://boxesaroundrobots.com, a website for annotating training images.
+The dataset of images the example app was trained on is located <a href="https://github.com/kerrj/yolodata">here</a>

 # Goals
-The long-term goal of this project is to give FTC teams a relatively streamlined interface to use neural networks for object detection during competitions.
-Broken down, this means my intention is to enable teams to:
-* Transplant a pre-trained network into their robots which already detects game elements like robots and balls
-* Create their own training data and train a custom neural net object detector
+* Teach teams how to train a custom neural net object detector for use during the season

-FTC has been forging forward recently, giving teams access to more powerful processors, sensors, and most importantly a camera.
-FTC has always tried to educate students about robotics, so I hope this project can not only expand the tools in teams' toolboxes, but also teach about an exciting recent development in computer science.
+* FTC has always tried to educate students about robotics, so I hope this project can not only expand the tools in teams' toolboxes, but also teach about an exciting recent development in computer science.
+* Challenge teams to push the limits of what's possible with the Android hardware.

-### Contents
+# Contents
 * <a href="https://github.com/kerrj/yoloparser/blob/master/README.md#should-i-use-neural-nets-for-object-detection">Should I use this?</a>
 * <a href="https://github.com/kerrj/yoloparser/blob/master/README.md#crash-course-in-neural-nets">Background on neural nets</a>
 * <a href="https://github.com/kerrj/yoloparser/blob/master/README.md#yolo">Background on YOLO</a>